Koredotcom/docs/docs/xo/analytics/contact-center/reports/agent-status-detail-report.md

     !!!
 Note

-        The red dot beside the report indicates that the report has been generated within the last 24 hours.
-You can download the report and save and view it in PDF format.
+        The red dot beside the report indicates that it was generated within the last 24 hours.
+You can download, save, and view the report in PDF format.

 The Agent Status Detail Report is generated and is available for download.
 <img src="../images/agent-status-detail-report-output.png" alt="Agent Status Detail Report Output" title="Agent Status Detail Report Output" style="border: 1px solid gray; zoom:100%;">